Vijayganeshsrinivasan/Forecasting-using-ARIMA-method/README.md

 ![Image of Plot](https://github.com/IE-555/final-project-arima_forecasting_team/blob/master/images/Steps_ARIMA_FORECASTING.PNG)

+- The flow of the program is excuted in 2 ways.
+- One is as per the flow chart and the alternative one is by using Auto Arima algorithm which is pre-installed package in Anaconda Python.
 - The uploaded code is excuted in the Jupyter environment.
 - Kindly as mentioned above install the packages required to run the program.